-IBLCE has provided 3 ways that candidates can obtain the required clinical practice in lactation and breastfeeding care:
+IBLCE has provided 3 ways that candidates, health care professionals or non-health professionals, can obtain the required clinical practice in lactation and breastfeeding care:

-- By reporting a minimum of 1000 hours of appropriately supervised experience gained from personal paid or volunteer clinical practice in providing care to breastfeeding families (Pathway 1)
+- By reporting a minimum of 1000 hours of appropriately supervised experience gained from paid or volunteer clinical practice in providing care or education to breastfeeding families or professionals (Pathway 1)

 - Graduating from an IBLCE recognised academic program that includes at least 300 hours of directly supervised clinical practice in breastfeeding and lactation care in its curriculum (Pathway 2)

-- Completing an IBLCE verified Pathway 3 Plan of at least 500 hours of directly supervised clinical practice in lactation and breastfeed care with an IBCLC
+- Completing an IBLCE verified Pathway 3 Plan of at least 500 hours of directly supervised clinical practice in lactation and breastfeed care or education with an IBCLC

 Please note that personal experience breastfeeding your own children and experience helping family members and friends cannot be used to qualify for the IBLCE examination.

 • Paid or unpaid experience at an appropriate supervised setting (look below for examples)